 TeamViewer prefers to make outbound TCP and UDP connections over port 5938 – this is the primary port it uses, and TeamViewer performs best using this port.
 Your firewall should allow this at a minimum.

 If TeamViewer can’t connect over port 5938, it will next try to connect over TCP port 443.

-However, our mobile apps running on Android, iOS, Windows Mobile, and BlackBerry don't use port 443.
+However, our mobile apps running on Android, iOS and Windows Mobile don't use port 443.